csanicola/important-reference-repo/Online_Courses/freeCodeCamp/Relational_Databases/relational_databases.md

 - you can rename filenames using `mv` ex: `mv <filename> <new_filename>` (mv stands for move)
 - use `find` to find things or view a file tree
 - `exit` is the command to exit the terminal
+- to save a postgresql database (for specifically the freecodecamp account/project)you can use the following command in the terminal `pg_dump -cC --inserts -U freecodecamp universe > universe.sql`
+  - it will save a `universe.sql` in the file where the command was located
+  - to rebuild the database you would enter the following command which will run all the scripts in the sql file: `psql -U postgres < universe.sql`